 UK HealthCare Good Samaritan Hospital is an acute care facility with 302 beds which prides itself on providing exceptional patient-focused care in a community-hospital atmosphere.
 Founded in 1888, the hospital was acquired by UK HealthCare in July 2007.
-It is home to the second-largest orthopedic and joint replacement program in Kentucky, and is able to offer a broad range of health care services to meet the needs of the residents of central and eastern Kentucky.
+It is home to the second-largest orthopedic and joint replacement program in Kentucky and offers a broad range of health care services to meet the needs of the residents of central and eastern Kentucky.

 The Gill Heart Institute

-The Linda and Jack Gill Heart Institute is a state-of-the-art cardiac center which opened in April 2004.
-Dr. David Moliterno, an internationally renowned interventional cardiologist, leads the Division of Cardiology and serves as co-director of the Gill Heart Institute.
+The Linda and Jack Gill Heart Institute is a state-of-the-art cardiac center that opened in April 2004.
+Dr. David Moliterno, an internationally-renowned interventional cardiologist, leads the Division of Cardiology and serves as co-director of the Gill Heart Institute.
 The five-story building houses outpatient and non-invasive cardiac procedure clinics, cardiac catheterization suites for inpatient and outpatient treatment, electrophysiology laboratories and faculty offices.